Integrating C code into Engee models using the C Function block

 Conclusions

-This example demonstrates the features of using the C Function block and the different ways to integrate C code into the Engee model:
+This example demonstrates the features of using the C Function block and various ways to integrate C code into Engee models.:

 - Integration of external source code;